-The standards will next be shared with interest groups to verify the applicability of these updates to serve all users of Spokane's transportation infrastructure.
-Some of the interest topics that will guide this document are Industrial Zone treatments, infrastructure for all ages and abilities, bicycle infrastructure, and development community needs.
+The standards have been shared with interest groups to verify the applicability of these updates to serve all users of Spokane's transportation infrastructure.
+Some of the interest topics that will guide this document are infrastructure for all ages and abilities, bicycle infrastructure, and development community needs.

 The current design standards are available here. https://static.spokanecity.org/documents/business/designstandards/design-standards.pdf